Just browse through the list, and pick your favourite(s).

 Give it a chance and attend a cricket game, you will be surprised how much fun you will have!

 Summary of Fun Things to do in London

-If you want even more input, then head over to Get Your Guide Tours in London.
-They list all tours, activities around.
+If you want even more input, then find all tours and activities in London.

 More genuine info: